dpbriggs/convenient-skiplist/README.md

 ## Performance

 General rule of thumb: Mutate operations are microseconds, immutable nanoseconds.
-The main mutation bottleneck are heap allocations during inserts, and frees during removals.
+The main mutation bottleneck is heap allocations and frees.

 You can test how `convenient-skiplist` performs for you by using cargo bench: